Dans-labs/dariah/docs/Lib.md

 if you need an empty value, but use an `empty`*X* (*X* in `S`, `A`, `O`, `F`) instead.

 ### getUrlParts
-Analyse urls in order to extract a part `/item/`*itemID* from it (if present).
+Analyse URLs in order to extract a part `/item/`*itemID* from it (if present).

-This is needed if we open and close items in a list and want the url to reflect that.
+This is needed if we open and close items in a list and want the URL to reflect that.

 See [ListPlain](Components#listplain) for an example.